-Our model is based on the process-oriented model of atherosclerosis and subsequent risk of MI proposed in [8].
-Briefly, the model characterizes the state of atherosclerosis progression by the area of the coronary artery involved with lesions of increasing severity: fatty streaks, fibrous plaques and complicated lesions.
+Our model is based on the process-oriented model of atherosclerosis and subsequent risk of MI proposed in Simonetto et al. (8).
+Briefly, the model characterizes the state of atherosclerosis progression by the area of the coronary artery involved with lesions of increasing severity: fatty streaks, fibrous plaques, and complicated lesions.
 At birth, the coronary artery is assumed to be free from any lesion.
-New lesions are supposed to form with rate $\nu_k$ , where k = 1 refers to fatty streaks, k = 2 to fibrous plaques and k = 3 to complicated lesions.
+New lesions are supposed to form with rate v_k , where k = 1 refers to fatty streaks, k = 2 to fibrous plaques, and k = 3 to complicated lesions.
 Fibrous plaques can only form within an area of fatty streaks and complicated lesions can only form from fibrous plaques.
 Lesion formation is modeled as a stochastic process and with a probability proportional to the susceptible area.
 The size of new lesions is denoted by s.

-Logistic growth is assumed with growth rates $\gamma_k$ to ensure that lesions of grade k can only progress within the area involved with lesions of grade k - 1.
+Logistic growth is assumed with growth rates γ_k to ensure that lesions of grade k can only progress within the area involved with lesions of grade k - 1.
 Lesion growth rates are assumed to be normally distributed in the population.
-Finally, risk of MI was modeled to be proportional to the area involved with complicated lesions, with a proportionality factor $\nu_h$ .
-A schematic model representation is presented in Fig. 1 and an exemplary sequence sketched in Fig. 2.
+Finally, risk of MI was modeled to be proportional to the area involved with complicated lesions, with a proportionality factor v_h .
+A schematic model representation is presented in Figure 1 and an exemplary sequence sketched in Figure 2.

-Epidemiological data
+Epidemiologic data

-Cross-sectional epidemiological data was retrieved from the Cooperative Health Research in the Region of Augsburg (KORA) S3 survey (n = 4856), conducted in 1994/95, and S4 survey (n = 4261), conducted in 1999/2001.
-Further details on the surveys are given in [9].
+Cross-sectional epidemiologic data was retrieved from the Cooperative Health Research in the Region of Augsburg (KORA) S3 survey (n = 4,856), conducted in 1994/1995, and S4 survey (n = 4,261), conducted in 1999/2001.
+Further details on the surveys are given in Löwel et al. (9).
 Briefly, participants aged 25 to 74 years were randomly sampled from the region of Augsburg, Southern Germany.
 All participants underwent a standardized interview and medical examination.
-Based on self-reported smoking behavior, participants were categorized into current, former, or never smokers.
-In the S3 study, also data on the age of smoking initiation and cessation was recorded.
-Furthermore, participants were asked for medication intake, including anti-hypertensive and lipid lowering medication.
-Blood pressure was measured under strictly standardized conditions with three recordings at least 3 minutes apart.
+Based on self-reported smoking behavior, participants were categorized as current, former, or never smokers.
+In the S3 study, data on the age of smoking initiation and cessation were also recorded.
+Furthermore, participants were asked about medication intake, including antihypertensive and lipid lowering medication.
+Blood pressure was measured under strictly standardized conditions with 3 recordings at least 3 minutes apart.
 The arithmetic mean of the second and third recording was used as the final value.
 Total serum cholesterol was measured by an enzymatic method.
-High density lipoprotein (HDL) was measured after precipitation of the apoprotein B-containing lipoproteins with phosphotungstate/Mg2+.
-Self-reported MI cases were validated by the treating physician, review of medical records, and the official myocardial infarction registry of the Klinikum Augsburg.
-We excluded participants with prevalent MI at baseline, and participants with missing information on MI, smoking, blood pressure, or serum cholesterol.
-Epidemiological data were available at the individual level.
+High-density lipoprotein (HDL) was measured after precipitation of the apoprotein B-containing lipoproteins with phosphotungstate/magnesium2+.
+Selfreported MI cases were validated by the treating physician, review of medical records, and the official MI registry of the Klinikum Augsburg.
+We excluded participants with prevalent MI at baseline and participants with missing information on MI, smoking, blood pressure, or serum cholesterol.
+Epidemiologic data were available at the individual level.